tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

   </p>
 </div>

-5. Click the “Reorder Build Steps” button and drag this step above the “Apply” step so it runs before we apply the changes
+5. Click the "Reorder Build Steps" button and drag this step above the "Apply" step so it runs before we apply the changes

-6. Use the “More” button on the “Start Maintenance Mode” step to Copy the step (keep it in the same build Configuration)
+6. Use the "More" button on the "Start Maintenance Mode" step to Copy the step (keep it in the same build Configuration)

-7. Edit the copied step, changing the name to “End Maintenance Mode” and the script parameters to: -Notes “Done Build %build.number%” -Server “PLC026-DB01” -Database “CI\_DeployPresentation” -AdminUserName “USERNAME\_HERE” -AdminPassword “PASSWORD_HERE”
+7. Edit the copied step, changing the name to "End Maintenance Mode" and the script parameters to: -Notes "Done Build %build.number%" -Server "PLC026-DB01" -Database "CI\_DeployPresentation" -AdminUserName "USERNAME\_HERE" -AdminPassword "PASSWORD_HERE"

-8. Also edit the “Execute Step” setting, selecting “Even if some of the previous steps failed” so that even if applying the script fails, we will still switch back out of maintenance mode.
+8. Also edit the "Execute Step" setting, selecting "Even if some of the previous steps failed" so that even if applying the script fails, we will still switch back out of maintenance mode.

-9. Save the build step and then use the “Reorder Build Steps” button and drag this new step to the last slot after the “Apply” step
+9. Save the build step and then use the "Reorder Build Steps" button and drag this new step to the last slot after the "Apply" step

-10. Run the “Continuous Integration” build configuration form the dashboard
+10. Run the "Continuous Integration" build configuration form the dashboard

-11. Look in the database and ensure that the new “MaintenanceMode” table has two new entries that correspond to the build you just ran (it will have the build number in the notes since we used that token in the scripts above)
+11. Look in the database and ensure that the new "MaintenanceMode" table has two new entries that correspond to the build you just ran (it will have the build number in the notes since we used that token in the scripts above)

 12. Add a bad script, Commit and Push it, run CI, verify that we still had two maintenance mode entries even though the build failed

-13. Open the “Continuous Integration” build configuration settings again, switch to the Build Steps, and use the “More” link on each of the Maintenance Mode rows to copy them over to the “Apply to Production” build configuration
+13. Open the "Continuous Integration" build configuration settings again, switch to the Build Steps, and use the "More" link on each of the Maintenance Mode rows to copy them over to the "Apply to Production" build configuration

-14. Use the “Reorder” button to correct the order in the “Apply to Production” build
+14. Use the "Reorder" button to correct the order in the "Apply to Production" build

 15. Edit each of the Maintenance Mode steps to switch from the CI\_DeployPresentation to the PROD\_DeployPresentation database